DylanMeeus/springboot_jwt_blog/_posts/2016-03-22-an-overview-of-immutable-js.markdown

 -----

 ## Introduction: the case for immutability and Immutable.js
 Although functional programming is much more than just immutability, many functional languages put a strong emphasis on immutability.
 Some, like Clean and Haskell, place hard compile-time restrictions on how and when data can be mutated.
-For many programmers this is a major put-off.
+Many developers are put off by this.
 For those who endure the initial shock, **new patterns and ways of solving problems begin to arise**.
 In particular, data structures are a major point of conflict for newcomers to the functional paradigm.

 In the end, the matter of **immutable vs mutable data structures comes down to cold, hard math**.
 Algorithmic analysis tells us which data structures are best suited for different kinds of problems.
 Language support, however, can go a long way into helping with the use and implementation of those data structures.
 JavaScript, by virtue of being a multi-paradigm language, provides a fertile ground for both mutable and immutable data structures.
 Other languages, such as C, can implement immutable data structures.
 However, the limitations of the language can make their use cumbersome.

+So what is a mutation exactly?
+Mutations are in-place changes to data or the data structures that contain it.
+Immutability on the other hand, makes a copy of such data and data structures whenever a change is required.

 So what are the tenets of functional data structures, and, in particular what makes immutability so important?
 Furthermore, what are the right use cases for them?
 These are some of the questions we will explore below.

-> You may not know this, but you may already be using certain functional programming constructs in your JavaScript code.
+> **Note:** you may not know this, but you may already be using certain functional programming constructs in your JavaScript code.
 For instance, `Array.map` applies a function to each item in an array and returns a new array, without modifying the original in the process.
 Functional programming as a paradigm favors first-class functions that can be passed to algorithms returning new versions of existing data.
 This is in fact what `Array.map` does.
 This way of processing data favors composition, another core concept in functional programming.

 ## Key Concepts
 These are some of the key concepts behind functional programming.
 Hopefully, throughout this post you will find how these concepts fit in the design and use of Immutable.js and other functional libraries.